This chapter of the research is dedicated to the different research methods that were used to gather the data and analyze it.

 21 | A persistent problem with mobile batteries. |

-For quantitative data, there are a variety of statistical tools available for the researcher to analyze both quantitative and qualitative data.
-For analysis of the quantitative data different analytical tools like Microsoft Excel, SPSS and STATA are used.
-Researchers used descriptive statistical analysis, coded and evaluated data from the research sample answers using SPSS (Statistical Packages for Social Sciences version 16 but primarily Cronbach Alpha, means and standard deviation have been used to maintain accuracy for the range of Cronbach Alpha expectations and barrier measurements used.
+For quantitative data, various statistical tools are available for the researcher to analyze both quantitative and qualitative data.
+Different analytical tools like Microsoft Excel, SPSS and STATA are used to analyse the quantitative data.
+Researchers used descriptive statistical analysis, coded and evaluated data from the research sample answers using SPSS (Statistical Packages for Social Sciences version 16 but primarily Cronbach Alpha, means, and standard deviation have been used to maintain accuracy for the range of Cronbach Alpha expectations and barrier measurements.
 Find mobile learning perception levels for students using scoring methods and standard deviations for perception-scale responses and identify the basic barriers to mobile learning strategies and standard barrier-scale deviation.
 Collected data were analyzed using thematic analysis and the Social Sciences Statistical Packages.
-The interviews conducted of the participants were analyzed using thematic analysis while correlation and regression have been performed to determine the association between the variables along with determining the impact of the independent variable on the dependent variable.
+The interviews conducted by the participants were analyzed using thematic analysis while correlation and regression were performed to determine the association between the variables and the impact of the independent variable on the dependent variable.

 Like all research studies, the present study has some limitations in different aspects.
-The demographical and geographical limitations demand that they will be limited to organizations in the approach of the researcher which are in the demographical range, considering time and resource constraints.
-This may imply that in the future similar data may be collected from other entities, where different conclusions may be drawn.
+The demographical and geographical limitations demand that they will be limited to organizations in the researcher's approach, which are in the demographical range, considering time and resource constraints.
+This may imply that similar data may be collected from other entities in the future, where different conclusions may be drawn.
 In addition, another limitation of this research was the limited number of participants.
-Lastly, the closed-ended or semi-structured interviews are believed to be only partly representative of the conscious thinking or opinion of the participants (Simon & Goes, 2013).
+Lastly, closed-ended or semi-structured interviews are believed to be only partly representative of the conscious thinking or opinion of the participants (Simon & Goes, 2013).

 Bryman, A. and Bell, E., 2015.
 Business research methods.
 Oxford University Press, USA.